Adin Hill

-Adin Hill (born May 11, 1996) is a Canadian professional ice hockey goaltender for the Vegas Golden Knights of the National Hockey League (NHL).
+Adin Hill (born May 11, 1996) is a Canadian professional ice hockey player who is a goaltender for the Vegas Golden Knights of the National Hockey League (NHL).
 Hill was selected by the Arizona Coyotes, 76th overall, in the 2015 NHL entry draft.
 He has also played with the San Jose Sharks.
 As their starting goaltender, Hill won the Stanley Cup with the Golden Knights in 2023.

 Playing career

 Junior

 Hill played bantam junior hockey with the Calgary Bisons before later developing at the midget level with the Calgary Buffaloes in the Alberta Midget Hockey League.
 He spent the duration of the 2013–14 season with the Calgary Canucks in the Alberta Junior Hockey League before ending the season playing four games of major junior hockey with the Portland Winterhawks of the Western Hockey League.

 He spent the entirety of the 2014–15 season with the Winterhawks, where he had a 31–11–1 record and a league-best .921 save percentage.
 At season's end, he was selected in the third round, 76th overall, by the Arizona Coyotes in the 2015 NHL entry draft.